Exercise 3: Adversarial Search in Gomoku

 After each move has been sent to the server,

-display for the user the maximum depth to which your code was able to search on that move.
+the maximum depth to which your code was able to search on that turn.

-Report this as the number of plys, where one ply consists of both players moving once.
+Report this as the move-depth, where one move consists of two ply, i.e., both players moving once.

 - the first line reports the game status